Manna Café Ministries' Golf Scramble 2022 to be held June 10th - Clarksville Online

 Eastland Green Golf Course is located at 550 Clubhouse Lane in Clarksville Tennessee.

-If you’re interested in our package pricing for the Trifecta Events sponsorship with exclusive promotions, please email for more information.
+If you’re interested in our package pricing for the Trifecta Events sponsorship with exclusive promotions, please email Rachael@MannaCafeMinistries.com for more information.

 Register for Golf Scramble 2022